-What Is Recovery?
+What Is Addiction Recovery?
 A Simple Guide to the Healing Process

-At any time, more than 23 million people in the United States struggle with an alcohol or substance use disorder.
-Despite the availability of treatment, there remains a significant gap between the number of people who need treatment and those who actually receive it.
+More than 23 million people in the United States struggle with an alcohol or substance use disorder.
+However, and despite the availability of treatment, there seems to be a significant gap between the number of people who need treatment and those who actually receive it.
 In fact, only about 2.5 million people ever receive treatment at a specialized facility for their addiction.

-Alcohol and drugs can wreak havoc on your life and, as many people in the recovery process will attest, recovering from addiction is a difficult journey.
-So, what is recovery?
-How does recovery begin and what challenges must be overcome to achieve it?
-If you or someone you love is currently in or thinking about recovery, learn what recovery is about and what you can expect from the journey.
+Alcohol and drugs can wreak havoc on your life.
+And, as many people in the addiction recovery process will attest, recovering from addiction is a difficult journey.
+So, what is addiction recovery?
+How does it begin?
+What challenges does one need to overcome to achieve it?
+If you or someone you love is currently in or thinking about recovery, learn what it is about and what you can expect from the journey.

 Recovery: A Definition

-The path to recovery looks different for everyone, but the ultimate goal of recovery is the same.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) defines recovery as “a process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.”
-The key takeaway from this definition is that recovery, though largely thought of as abstinence from alcohol and substances, is much more.
-Addiction recovery is about putting back together the pieces of your life and realizing your potential.
+The path to recovery looks different for everyone, but the ultimate goal is the same.
+In fact, the Substance Abuse and Mental Health Services Administration (SAMHSA) defines recovery as “a process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.”
+The key takeaway from this definition is that addiction recovery, though primarily thought of as abstinence from alcohol and substances, is much more.
+After all, addiction recovery is about putting back together the pieces of your life and realizing your potential.

 Principles of Recovery

 Now that addiction recovery has been defined, it’s important to know that recovery is multi-faceted.
-There are many principles that contribute to a successful recovery process.
-Learn about the basic truths of addiction recovery to gain a better understanding of why the process is different for everyone.
+In fact, many principles contribute to a successful recovery process.
+Learn about the fundamental truths of addiction recovery to gain a better understanding of why the process is different for everyone.

 Recovery Requires Hope

-In order to be successful in recovery, you must first have hope that recovery is possible.
-Considered the catalyst to recovery, hope is fostered through strong support networks and motivates individuals to overcome internal and external obstacles that contributed to the development of addiction.
+To be successful in recovery, you must first have hope that it is possible.
+Hope, which is considered the catalyst to recovery, is fostered through strong support networks.
+It motivates individuals to overcome internal and external obstacles that contributed to the development of addiction.

 Recovery is Self-Directed

-Recovery is the pathway to achieving your life’s goals and those goals can only be created by you.
-Self-direction in recovery means you’re in control of your support system, participation in services, and making choices that get you closer to your recovery goals.
+Recovery is the pathway to achieving your life’s goals— and only you can set them.
+Self-direction in recovery means you’re in control of your support system, participation in services, and making choices that get you closer to your goals.

 Recovery is Unique

-Each person in recovery has a unique background, strengths, needs, desires and preferences, which is why the recovery process looks different for everyone.
-Whether you’re only thinking about recovery or have already started the process, it’s important not to compare your journey to others because every path is unique.
+Each person in recovery has a unique background, strengths, needs, desires, and preferences.
+So, of course, the recovery process looks different for everyone.
+Whether you’re only thinking about quitting or have already started the process, it’s important not to compare your journey to others because every path is unique.

 Recovery Encompasses the Whole Person